q-m/scrapyd-k8s/CONFIG.md

   connection with the Kubernetes API, preventing the API from becoming overloaded with requests.
   The `backoff_time` increases exponentially and is calculated as `backoff_time *= self.backoff_coefficient`.

+### max_proc

+By default `max_proc` is not present in the config file but you can add it under the scrapyd section to limit the number of jobs that run in parallel, while other scheduled job wait for their turn to run whenever currently running job(s) complete the run, or are cancelled, or are failed.
+This feature is available for both Kubernetes and Docker.

+For example, you have a cluster with 0 running jobs, you schedule 20 jobs and provide `max_proc = 5` in the scrapyd section.
+Then 5 jobs start running immediately and 15 others are suspended.
+Whenever at least of the jobs finish running, the new job is added to run.
+The order in which jobs were scheduled is preserved.

+`max_proc` - a parameter you can set to limit the number of running jobs at a given moment

 #### When do I need to change it in the config file?

 Default values for these parameters are provided in the code and are tuned to an "average" cluster setting.
 If your network